BMW-InnovationLab/BMW-HemiStereo-API/README.md

 It allows you to label an object based on the training of a model from the deeplearning06.muc:4344/ server.
 Also, it allows you to calculate the distance of the object from the camera, as well as its dimensions: depth, width and height.

+*Note that to use the deeplearning server, you have to be connected to the BMW Network.*

 ## Prerequisites

 - Ubuntu 18.04